alphagov/prometheus-aws-configuration-beta/terraform/modules/enclave/README.md

  - `paas-config`, which contains configuration specific to our prometheus-for-paas deployment

-We use the script titled `deploy.sh` at the root of the project in order to perform a deployment.
+We deploy using raw Terraform commands, scoped per environment.
 We also run tests in order to verify the functionality of the environment and modules.

 ## Testing